Financial-Times/upp-provisioners/runbooks/upp-ccf-content-es-cluster-runbook.md

 ## Architecture

-There is one Amazon Elasticsearch clusters in us-east-1.
+There is one Amazon OpenSearch clusters in both eu-west-1 and us-east-1.
 The cluster contains 3 data nodes and 3 dedicated master nodes.
+The naming convention for the clusters is upp-ccf-content-os-{environment}-{region}.
+Ex. upp-ccf-content-os-staging-eu is for eu-west-1 staging environment.

 ## Contains Personal Data